fipar/fernandoipar.com/about.md

 permalink: /about/
 ---

 I work with and on Open Source databases.
 Among other places, I have worked at [Pythian](https://www.pythian.com), and [Percona](https://www.percona.com).
-Before that, I worked as a Principal Consultant at [Pythian](https://www.pythian.com) for 3 years, many roles at I'm also an amateur musician, and a very happy husband and dad.
+I'm also an amateur musician, and a very happy husband and dad.

 You can contact me at [linkedin](http://www.linkedin.com/in/fipar)